<< ARI Watch

 Ayn Rand on Organized Objectivism

 The following two extracts from The Objectivist were written by Ayn Rand in 1968.
-The issue months are nominal because at the time the journal was several months behind.
+The issue dates are nominal because at the time the journal was several months behind schedule.
 The first article quoted has September 15, 1968 printed at the end.

 From “To Whom It May Concern” (The Objectivist, May 1968) about her break with N. Brandon and NBI: